Fey, Bateman improv sibling love in 'This is Where I Leave You'

-LOS ANGELES (Reuters) - Tina Fey and Jason Bateman called mutual friends when they learned they would co-star as siblings in the drama-infused comedy “This Is Where I Leave You,” just to do a little reconnaissance on each other.
+LOS ANGELES, Sept 18 (Reuters) - Tina Fey and Jason Bateman called mutual friends when they learned they would co-star as siblings in the drama-infused comedy “This Is Where I Leave You,” just to do a little reconnaissance on each other.

 “We had never worked together,” Fey said.
 “Well, we owned a restaurant together for 10 years.
 We owned an Arby‘s.”